sbm367/networking/README.md

 # Python Networking Project

-The purpose of this project is to learn basic netwokring in Python
+The purpose of this project is to learn basic netwokring and web services in Python

-The technologies covered in these examples are:
+The concepts & technologies covered in these examples are:

 * TCP/IP Model
 * Sockets